Tampa Fishing Charters: Prices, Trip Types & Family Guide

 Typical Prices in Tampa

-Tampa’s shared half-day rates are notably higher than neighboring Clearwater or St. Pete, which changes how you should think about the private vs shared math.
+Tampa’s shared half-day rates are significantly higher than neighboring Clearwater or St. Pete, which changes how you should think about the private vs shared math.

 A private half-day split among five people works out to $120 to $160 per person, comparable to or lower than the shared boat rate at Tampa.
 Groups of four already land near the shared rate.
 This is the most important pricing fact in the Tampa market: at five people, private is rarely the more expensive choice.